Two-Step Mixed-Type Multivariate Bayesian Sparse Variable Selection with Shrinkage Priors

 Using five-fold cross-validation (CV), we compared the results from Mt-MBSP to the results from fitting two separate marginal models,

-We evaluated the average five-fold CV rMSE for $y_1$ and average five-fold CV area under the ROC curve (AUC) for $y_2$.
-For $y_1$, the rMSE for the Mt-MBSP model ($0.877$) was lower than the rMSE for the marginal linear regression model ($0.974$).
-For $y_2$, Mt-MBSP also had a much higher AUC ($0.973$) than the AUC for the marginal logistic model ($0.879$), indicating far better discriminative ability (see Figure \ref{fig:CKD_ROCs}).
+We evaluated the average five-fold CV rMSE for the SG ($y_1$) and average five-fold CV area under the receiver operator characteristic (ROC) curve (AUC) for the CKD status ($y_2$).
+For $y_1$, the rMSE for the Mt-MBSP model ($0.876$) was lower than the rMSE for the marginal linear regression model ($0.974$).
+For $y_2$, Mt-MBSP also had a much higher out-of-sample AUC ($0.995$) than the AUC for the marginal logistic model ($0.731$), indicating far better discriminative ability (see Figure \ref{fig:CKD_ROCs}).
 More detailed results from our analysis are in Appendix \ref{S3:RealData}. {\pico This example shows that the Mt-MBSP method performs well when $p<n$.}